 How Cold Canvassing Works

-This sales tactic works by first planning where you want to focus your efforts and then going out or sending an external sales team to visit potential customers in their homes or at their places of business.
+This lead generation tactic works by first planning where you want to focus your efforts and then going out or sending an external sales team to visit potential customers in their homes or at their places of business.
 During these visits, introduce your prospects to your company and products or services, and then ask them for a sale or to engage in the next step of your sales process.

 A major benefit of cold canvassing includes face-to-face interaction.
 In general, it’s easier to build rapport face to face than it is over the phone.
 It’s also harder to be rude in person, which can give you an opportunity to begin a relationship and present your offer.
 Additionally, if your product relates to your prospect’s business or home, on-the-spot product demos are a lot easier and are in context of how they can be used.